akshiii/javascript_questions/SystemDesign/Readme.md

 ### Optimization

-- Network - Header compression ( like gzip or brotli)
+- Network - Header compression ( like gzip or brotli) Gzip is a compression technology for transferring data quickly over the internet.
 - Caching stratergies for Client (Apollo Caching, this is built in GraphQL)
 - Group multiple tracking requests in a single request so server does not have to process a lot of requests in a single go.
 - Image Optimizations - Pull compressed and specific sized images.
 This is one of the most imp points.